PeopleAdmin/tweemux/README.md

     tweemux hubkey rking

 Now, they'll need a route to your sshd port.
-If you're on a machine behind a firewall, you have these options:
+If you're on a machine behind a firewall, you have these options: Use a VPN, directly open a port, use a host on the Internet, or SSH port forward.
+Tweemux provides a tool for this last one:

-* VPN.
-If you're on a business network with your pair, you probably can already `ping` each other's machines.
-Easy stuff, then.
-* Directly open a port, such as going to your router config (perhaps at http://10.0.0.1 ?) and setting it to pass the external IP (see `curl ifconfig.me` or http://whatismyip.com ) through to your local box.
-This is smpler once you get it set up, as long as your location is stable and you have control over the router.
-* Use a Virtual machine on the web, and you both ssh into that.
-Can work very well, and has other advantages (such as the ability to trash the machine all you want and just rebuild it later).
-The big downside is that you now have two lagged users rather than only one.
-* SSH port forward.
-This is my favorite, but the downside is that you have to have access to a shell account somewhere public.
-Tweemux provides a tool for this:

 In this example, sharpsaw.org is a machine that is not behind the firewall: